amr-abdelhamid/refbook/manuscript/main.md

 ### What's evil about dead code?

 There are many reasons why dead code is bad.
-First of all, it increases the code size, and thus, as described above, increases the maintenance effort.
-Have you ever kept staring at a piece of code trying to understand why it is commented out?
-Did you or anyone of your teammates wasted hours of work trying to locate a bug in a piece of code which turned out to be dead?
+First of all, it increases the code size, and thus, as described above, increases the maintenance effort [4][9].
+Do you recall a care at which you kept staring at a piece of code trying to understand why it is commented out?
+Did you or anyone of your teammates wasted hours of work trying to locate a bug in a piece of code which turned out to be unreachable?

 While these are very good arguments, there is another reason which makes removing dead code more compelling.
 [Fortune magazine tells a story](http://fortune.com/2012/08/02/why-knight-lost-440-million-in-45-minutes/) about Knight Capital Group (KCG), which "nearly blew up the market and lost the firm $440 million in 45 minutes".
 After investigation, it turned out that the code mistakenly set a flag which enabled the execution of a piece of dead code.